| Title: | Augmented Backward Elimination |

 ... |

-Arguments to be passed to methods, such as graphical parameters (see |
+Arguments to be passed to methods, such as graphical parameters. |

-the function plots a histogram of the estimated regression coefficients for the specified variables, alpha(s) and tau(s) obtained from different re-sampled datasets.
+When using 'type.plot="coefficients"' the function plots a histogram of the estimated regression coefficients for the specified variables, alpha(s) and tau(s) obtained from different re-sampled datasets.
+When the variable is not included in the final model, its regression coefficient is set to zero.
+When using 'type.resampling="Wallisch2021"' the plot is based on bootstrap, otherwise as specified in 'type.resampling'.

 Rok Blagus, [email protected]